danh21/8051_Basic_Projects/README.md

         + Version 5: uses button (to create an interrupt) to count up, displays value on led 7-segment.

     - Traffic_Lights: simulates traffic lights at intersections.

+    - switchDisplay_LCD_Led7Seg: uses switch button to toggle display.
+If LCD is on/off, 7-segment is off/on.

 # Code:
     - Modify pin connection of devices in libraries if necessary: